unomachineshop/Activity_Monitor_Base_Station/README.md

 ```

 9) With the Pi now connected to the internet we can look into setting up the remote connection via SSH.
 The remote connection will
 allow us to remove the need for a stand alone keyboard, monitor, hdmi cable, etc and will allow it to connect remotely through a program called Putty.
-Please not using this method, it is possible that there is a static ip name collision, in which case you will have to try a few different values for *static ip_address* found below...
+*Please note using this method, it is possible that are issues when manually deciding your own static ip address, in which case you will have to do some digging on your own, as it can become quite complicated depending on your network setup.*

 We will first need gather some information on the Raspberry Pi side.
 **Value1:** If you are using wifi, this value will be *wlan0*, if you are using ethernet, this value will be *eth0*
+A check using ```ifconfig``` will show which network adapters are available, occasionally these can be named differently if you ever agreed to *predictable naming interfaces*.
 **Value2:** ```ip -4 addr show | grep``` Take note of the IP address and network size, something like 10.12.18.255/16
 **Value3:** ```ip route | grep default | awk '{print $3}'``` Take note of address of your router/gateway, something like 10.12.255.255
 **Value4:** ```cat /etc/resolv.conf``` Take note of the nameserver value, something like 137.48.1.255